LocationSeoul, South Korea

 Owner/ClientSeoul Metropolitan Government

-From the architect.
+Text description provided by the architects.
 The ChonGae Canal Restoration Project is an ambitious redevelopment initiative that transformed the urban fabric of Seoul, Korea.
 This design was the winning project in an international competition and celebrates the source point of cleansed surficial and sub grade runoff from the city at the start of this seven mile green corridor.
 The main competition requirement was to highlight the future reunification of North and South Korea.
 The project symbolizes this political effort through the use of donated local stone from each of the eight provinces of North and South Korea.
 The individual stones act to frame the urban plaza and the eight source points where runoff is daylighted and represents the unified effort in the transformation of this urban center.

 The ChonGae River Restoration Project is located at the important source point of this seven-mile green corridor that begins in the central business and commercial district of the city.
 The goal was to restore this highly polluted and covered water-way with the demolition of nearly four miles of at grade and elevated highway infrastructure that divided the city.
 The outcome is the creation of a pedestrian focused zone from this former vehicular access way that brings people to the historic ChonGae River while mitigating flooding and improving water quality.